openstack/governance/reference/base-services.rst

   as an indirection layer.
 While most OpenStack deployments use RabbitMQ, other message queues are supported.

+**Etcd**
+  OpenStack components may use Etcd, a distributed reliable key-value store for distributed key locking, storing configuration, keeping track of service live-ness and other scenarios.

 **Keystone**
   Keystone handles AuthN/AuthZ for OpenStack components.
   Deployments can assume that Keystone will be present to perform that role.